What is an employee survey?

-These surveys include questions which are highly crucial for the growth of an organization such as employee loyalty, aspects of the organization that motivate them, the scope of growth or training opportunities.
-Due to this, these employee surveys are usually lengthy spanning across 60-120 survey questions.
-The feedback received from employees is summarized and evaluated by the management to make amends in the way the function accordingly.
+These surveys include questions that are crucial for the growth of an organization, such as employee loyalty, aspects of the organization that motivate them, and the scope of growth or training opportunities.
+Due to this, these employee surveys are usually lengthy, spanning across 60-120 survey questions.
+The feedback received from employees is summarized and evaluated by the management to make amends in the way they function accordingly.
 The employee satisfaction survey is best used to get a thorough idea of what makes an employee stay or get retained by an organization’s management.

-2. Employee Engagement Survey: This employee engagement survey is implemented when an organization intends to monitor factors that contribute to the performance of its workforce.
+This employee engagement survey is implemented when an organization intends to monitor factors that contribute to its workforce performance.
 An employee engagement survey is conducted with one or more purposes.
 The survey questions can give the management a peek into an employee’s perspective on changes in the organization, their motivation to be productive, how closely do they relate to the work culture and mission, etc. These parameters are measured using employee engagement survey: